mandersen94/mac-dev-automation/README.md

 Install Ansible: pip3 install ansible

 3. Clone or download this repository to your local drive.

+create a config.yml in the project root and put the variables in it.

+mas_email:"$email"

+mas_password:"$password"

 Run ansible-galaxy install -r requirements.yml inside this directory to install required Ansible roles.

 Run ansible-playbook main.yml -K  inside this directory.
 Enter your macOS account password when prompted for the 'BECOME' password.

 Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run brew doctor to see if this is the case.